davidjguru/davidjguru.github.io/_posts/2021-04-26-Condition-Plugins-for-visiblity-in-drupal.md

 Hello there!
 In this new post I want to focus on a very interesting topic of Drupal, which pertains to its extension capabilities through its Plugins system.
 It is not a very extensive topic, but it is also true that there is not much documentation about it.
 This is a very common case when you're building some kinds of Drupal Blocks in order to render specific data and you need that its visualization and its behaviour responds to special conditions.
 <!--more-->

+Every Drupal Site Builder works with blocks, blocks are a basic and essential piece of functionality in Drupal and a very important building element in Drupal-based projects.
+And one of the most important phases of working with blocks in Drupal is managing the rules for the visibility of this important resource: We need determine when show it and when hide it.

-We have all had at one time or another, to work with visibility conditions FOR a Block.
+We have all had at one time or another, to work with visibility conditions for a Block.
 It happens when we're using the config page of a Block in Drupal, seeing something like this:

 ![Basic visibility conditions for Blocks in Drupal]({{ site.baseurl }}/images/davidjguru_drupal_8_9_condition_plugins_for_visibility_1.png)